smussenden/fall19-data-journalism/README.md

 #### Week 10 - Oct 29

 *Tuesday Class*
-* Discussion:
+* Discussion: None.
-* In-class lab: finding stories in opioid data, with basic spreadsheet techniques
+* In-class lab: finding stories in opioid data, with mapping.
+  * There is no separate in-class lab this week.
+We're going to work through the take home lab on visualizing geographic data together.
+See links above.

 *Online tutorial lab | Due by Sunday at 11:59 p.m.*
-* Functions
-* Optional, if you feel like you need additional help: [DataCamp](https://www.datacamp.com/home)
+* None.
+You should be working hard on your final data analysis project file due this week.

 *Readings for Homework*
-*
+* None.

 *Forum Posts | Due by Sunday at 11:59 p.m.*
-*
+* None.

 *Major Assignment Milestones | Due by Sunday at 11:59 p.m.*
-* Update on exploratory analysis and draft markdown file.
+* Forum post update on exploratory analysis and draft markdown file.
+  * In less than 300 words, describe what you've done so far, what you've found so far, and where you plan to go next.
+  * Also provide a link to your class GitHub repo, where you've created a well commented R Markdown file that shows your initial attempts at loading, cleaning, understanding and analyzing the data.
+It should contain at least 15 specific questions, answers and code to produce the answers those questions.
+Make sure the repo is public.

 #### Week 11 - Nov 5